Place of detention

 Cyprus Refugee Council Visit Website

-In addition to Menogia, third-country nationals, including asylum seekers, can also be held in police station holding cells (PHC) around the country, supposedly for short stays but in practice often used for lengthy stays.
-There are 22 such police stations with facilities to detain and the total capacity is 194 persons.[2]
-In police stations, asylum seekers may also be held with persons detained for committing an offence and awaiting their trial, although they will be accommodated in separate cells.
+In addition to Menogia, third-country nationals, including asylum applicants, can also be held in police station holding cells (PHC) around the country, supposedly for short stays but in practice often used for lengthy stays.
+In 2024, 24 police holding cells were used, with total capacity of 197 persons.
+[3] In police stations, asylum applicants may also be held with persons detained for committing an offence and awaiting their trial, although they will be accommodated in separate cells.
 Furthermore, persons detained for serious criminal offences will usually be transferred to the pre-trial unit at the Central Prison once the Court has ordered their detention.
+Out of the 24 PHC, only 10 have outdoor areas and these 10 PHC have a capacity of 174 persons.

 [2] CPT, Report on the visit to Cyprus from 23 September to 1 October 2013, CPT/Inf (2014) 31, 9 December 2014, available at: https://bit.ly/3xAXtWq.